 ‘Maintain’ can mean actual maintenance!

-Whether it’s working with my webmaster, my computer expert, or doing the office paperwork, I schedule ongoing maintenance.
+Whether it’s working with my webmaster, my computer expert, or doing the office admin, I schedule ongoing maintenance.

 HUGE in the non-overwhelm department.

-Your Takeaway: No matter your area of expertise, incorporating ‘non-overwhelm’ steps can add peace to your business process.
+Your Takeaway: No matter your area of expertise, incorporating ‘non-overwhelm’ steps can add peace to your business processes.

-Note: I’d be glad to help you think through your possibilities in creating a more peaceful environment.
-I promise: no invoice, and it’s not a sales call!
+Note: I’d be glad to help you get past business owner overwhelm!
+Let’s think through possibilities in creating your more peaceful environment.

 Join the Conversation: